How Waking Up At 5 am Will IMPROVE YOUR MOOD & LIFE

-At this point in my life, my husband and I don’t have children, we have businesses, and we operate at high gear.
+At this point in my life, my husband and have a newborn, we own businesses, and we operate at high gear.
 Personal and professional growth 1,000%!
-We run, read, work, travel, my husband, and I typically schedule every part of our day, week, month, and year.
+We run, read, work, travel, and my husband, and I typically schedule every part of our day, week, month, and year.

 I wake up at 5 am because I want to.
 It’s helped us be efficient, effective, and rule the day instead of the day ruling us!